nekros1xx/linkedin-auto-endorse/README.md

 4- Click the "Start" button

-5- Wait until you see the green message in the extension indicating that the tasks were successfully completed.
+5- Wait until you get the browser notification indicating that the tasks were successfully completed.

 ***